 Other grants in the $1.3 million to $8.8 million range are going toward runway and taxiway work at the following airports: Bradley International Airport in Windsor Locks, Connecticut; Northeast Wyoming Regional Airport in Gillette, Wyoming; and Knox County Regional Airport in Owls Head, Maine.

-Complete lists of AIG program allocations can be found on the FAA website.
+Complete lists of AIG program allocations can be found here.